CertifiedJimenez/CertifiedJimenez/README.md

 # Hi 👋🏽, I'm Cristofer Jimenez

-I am a skilled full stack developer based in London with expertise in design and coding 🔥.
+I am a skilled full stack developer based in London with expertise in design and coding 💻.
 I can create visually appealing and robust applications using both backend and frontend technologies such as SQL and React.
-My talents make me a valuable asset for developing high-quality applications.
+My talents make me a valuable asset for developing high-quality applications 🔥.